 Those who make learning and professional development a priority will create significant competitive advantage for themselves, which in the current job market and economic times, has never been more important.

 Consider the following ways to continue to “Sharpen Your Saw “:

 1. Read More.
-Commit to reading a minimum of at least one book a month focused on professional development, personal development or some other aspect of your work life.
-Keep a book or kindle at your desk, in your car, next to your favorite chair at home.
+Commit to reading a minimum of at least one book a month focused on professional development, personal development, or some other aspect of your work life.
+Keep a book or kindle at your desk, in your car, or next to your favorite chair at home.
 Find time to read daily.
-Listen to audio books during your morning commute.
+Listen to audiobooks during your morning commute.
 Reading is the absolute BEST way to consistently sharpen your saw.

 4. Enroll in a Class.
 Seek out classroom learning opportunities at your local college or university.
 Consider an advanced degree or simply deepen your knowledge base in a chosen field of study.
 Many local colleges and universities offer excellent after-hours and weekend study programs.